 Art and science are, in many cases, inspired by similar motivations: a desire to explore the unexplored and to uncover the hidden patterns and relationships of everyday life.
-The College of Biological Sciences at the University of Minnesota, through the CBS Conservatory & Botanical Collection and Cedar Creek Ecosystem Science Reserve, offers a diversity of plant and animal communities and a wealth of long-term ecological and botanical research.
-In a new partnership, Cedar Creek and the Conservatory are teaming up to provide a unique opportunity for artists to investigate the intersection of science, nature, and humanity.
-We invite artists working in any genre (including but not limited to photography, painting, music, creative writing…) to bring their unique ideas and perspectives to Cedar Creek and/or the Conservatory to help us build a long-term, diverse body of work exploring these spaces and their science.
+The College of Biological Sciences at the University of Minnesota, through Cedar Creek Ecosystem Science Reserve, offers a diversity of plant and animal communities and a wealth of long-term ecological and botanical research.
+Cedar Creek's artist-in-residence program provides a unique opportunity for artists to investigate the intersection of science, nature, and humanity.
+We invite artists working in any genre (including but not limited to photography, painting, music, creative writing…) to bring their unique ideas and perspectives to Cedar Creek to help us build a long-term, diverse body of work exploring these spaces and their science.

 More about the program: